 The Capstone Festival gives outstanding seniors an opportunity to present their scholarly and artistic works to the wider campus community and the public.
 Students may be nominated for their senior projects, honors projects, or special sponsored projects (such as VFIC Summer Science Award, Russell Scholar).
 All nominations must be made by MBC faculty.
+The annual nomination deadline is March 31, and all projects completed after the previous year’s Festival are eligible.

 History of the Capstone Festival